Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/ReDU_Dataselection_dashboard.md

 - **Unique Datasets**: Number of datasets.
 - **Files by DataSource**: Breakdown of files by their source repository.
 - **Represented Taxonomies**: Diversity of biological NCBI taxa represented.
-- **Human/Mouse Data**: Specific statistics for human and mouse samples (often of interested for biomedical studies).
+- **Human/Mouse Data**: Specific statistics for human and mouse samples (often of interest for biomedical studies).
 - **Last Modified**: Date when the dataset was last updated.

 ## Filtering Data